JohnORaw/TimeBandits/ubuntu/KMNServer.md

 # KMNServer
-These are the build instruction for the time server KMNServer.
+These are the build instruction for the time server in the KMN data centre.
 This server is intended to synch a local hardware clock with HEANet over PtP.

 ## Initial Setup
 The hardware is a legacy Dell PE R520.
 The server was set to UEFI Boot and UB2204 was installed from a USB key.
 IP address is via DHCP and only interface *eno1* has a connection.
 Updates were carried out.